Out Side In Therapists

 Therapist

-Alena is a Limited Licensed Master Clinical Social Worker.
+Alena is a Licensed Master Clinical Social Worker.
 She joined Out Side Therapy in May 2020, after graduating from Grand Valley State University in April of 2020.

 Alena has worked with children and adults in individual and group settings, including veteran groups, trauma specific individual counseling, and telehealth sessions.